-Talking with a healthcare professional can help you weigh the risks versus benefits of specific drugs.
+Talking with a health professional can help you weigh the risks versus benefits of specific drugs.
 Including your baby’s pediatrician in this conversation can provide you with additional insight.

 If left untreated, postpartum depression can last for months or years.
 With the right treatment, you can cope and start functioning better.

-While the most effective way of treating postpartum depression requires the support of a healthcare team, you can be an active participant in your recovery.
+While the most effective way of treating postpartum depression requires the support of a health team, you can be an active participant in your recovery.